fonoster/fonoster/README.md

 <br />
 The first step with YAPS Programmable Voice is to install all the requirements.
-Refer to websites of the various products bellow for detail on installation and configuration.
+Refer to websites of the various products in the list bellow for detail on installation and configuration.
 <br /><br />

 Requirements: